Definition of main terms

 Normal goods are goods whose demand increases with an increase in consumers’ income.
 Note that the rate at which demand increases is lower than the rate at which income increases.
 The rate eventually slows down with further increases in income.
 Examples of goods are furniture, clothes, and automobiles.

 These are goods whose demand decreases when the consumers’ income increases.
-An example is the demand for second-hand clothes.
-Their demand falls with the availability of quality alternatives.
+Examples could be second-hand clothes, rice, potatoes, etc. Their demand falls with the availability of quality alternatives.
 The word inferior, in this case, does not mean substandard goods.
 It relates to the affordability of such goods.
-As income increases, consumers demand for such goods falls.
+As income increases, consumer demand for such goods falls, because consumers might for example substitute rice for meat.
 Consequently, the consumers view these goods as inferior.
-Other Examples of inferior goods are rice, potatoes etc.

-These are almost the same as Giffen goods except for the fact that they are not inferior goods.
-An increase in the price of a good causes an increase in the amount consumed and vice versa.
-These are goods of prestige.
+These are mostly goods of prestige, such as expensive cars and high-end watches.
+An increase in the price of these goods causes an increase in the amount consumed and vice versa.
 Therefore, an increase in the consumption of such goods is due to the perception that consuming more of such goods conveys a higher status.

 Comparison charts for Normal and inferior goods